 [Section 31 inserted by No. 9 of 1983 s.
 5; amended by No. 76 of 1984 s.
 4; No. 40 of 1987 s.
 84; No. 36 of 2000 s.
 28(1) and 29.]

 31A.
-Arrangement with Commonwealth for sharing of certain information for revision of rolls
+Arrangement with Cwlth for sharing of certain information for revision of rolls

 (1) The Governor may arrange with the Governor General of the Commonwealth for the Australian Electoral Officer to notify the Electoral Commissioner (whether in lists or otherwise) of the name and description of each person whose name is removed, in accordance with the Commonwealth Electoral Act 1918, from the Commonwealth roll for this State on the ground that he is no longer living at the address in respect of which he was enrolled.